carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 > > ~~~
 > > {: .output}
 > >
-> > Ideal values are thus multiples of 1024.
-An element to consider is the number of resulting chunks and their size.
+> > Ideal chunk size values for this raster are thus multiples of 1024.
+An element to consider is the number of
-> > Chunks should not be too big nor too small (i.e. too many).
-Recommended chunk sizes are of the order of 100 MB.
+> > resulting chunks and their size.
+Chunks should not be too big nor too small (i.e. too many).
+As a rule of thumb,
+> > chunk sizes of 100 MB typically work well with Dask (see, e.g., this
-> > Also, the shape might be relevant, depending on the application!
-Here, we might select a chunks shape of
-> > `(1, 6144, 6144)`:
+> > [blog post](https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes)).
+Also, the shape might be relevant,
+> > depending on the application!
+Here, we might select a chunks shape of `(1, 6144, 6144)`:
 > >
 > > ~~~
 > > band = rioxarray.open_rasterio(band_url, chunks=(1, 6144, 6144))
 > > ~~~
 > > {: .language-python}
 > >
+> > which leads to chunks 72 MB large: (1 x 6144 x 6144) elements, 2 bytes per element (the data type is unsigned
-> > which leads to chunks 72 MB large.
-Also, we can let `rioxarray` and Dask figure out appropriate chunk shapes by
+> > integer `uint16`), i.e., 6144 x 6144 x 2 / 2^20 = 72 MB .
+Also, we can let `rioxarray` and Dask figure out
-> > setting `chunks="auto"`:
+> > appropriate chunk shapes by setting `chunks="auto"`:
 > >
 > > ~~~
 > > band = rioxarray.open_rasterio(band_url, chunks="auto")